 It can be seen from Figures 1-4 that the LOCFIT estimator exhibits good performance for all the tested distributions.
 The variance of the estimates from LOCFIT increases (bigger boxes) as the return period increases - more so for return periods 250 and 500 years.
-This is to be expected from standard regression theory, as LOCFIT extrapolates beyond the range of the data at higher return periods and hence, has larger variance.
+This is to be expected from standard regression theory, as

+LOCFIT extrapolates beyond the range of the data at higher return periods and hence, increased variance.
 It performs well especially with the mixture distribution (Figure 4) when compared with other estimators.
 LPIII estimator is also good for all the distributions with relatively smaller variance in comparison to LOCFIT.
 This is because, LPIII performs very well for exponential family of distributions, as is the case with the distributions tested here.
 However, for the mixture distribution (Figure 4) the variances from LPIII are higher than those from LOCFIT.
 LN estimator works well for simulations from EVI and LN distributions (Figure 1 and 2), but performs badly in all other cases.
 The EVI estimator exhibits poor performance in all the distributions except of course, the simulations from EVI.
-The performance of the LOCFIT estimator on the mixture distribution is comparable to kernel-based nonparametric flood frequency estimators (Lall et al., 1993; Moon and Lall, 1994).